-How To Spot The Signs Of A Coming Blue Wave
+Will Democrats Win The House This November?

 Hart Research/Public Opinion Strategies for NBC/WSJ:

-"[K]nowing it is a long way off,what is your preference for the outcome of this November's congressional elections — a Congress controlled by Republicans or a Congress controlled by Democrats?"
+"[K]nowing it is a long way off, what is your preference for the outcome of this November's congressional elections — a Congress controlled by Republicans or a Congress controlled by Democrats?"

 You get the idea.